 The inter-collegiate energy competition challenges colleges to decrease their electricity usage as much as possible by adopting behavioural changes to eliminate energy wastage.

 When is the competition?

-The competition takes place from Monday 28th January to Sunday 10th February 2019.
+The competition took place between Monday 28 January to Sunday 10 February 2019.

 What will be measured?

-The competition compares each college's average weekly electricity usage during the competition to its average weekly usage during the test period prior to the competition.
+The competition compared each college's average weekly electricity usage during the competition to its average weekly usage during the test period prior to the competition.